Significant-Gravitas/AutoGPT/README.md

 ## 💀 Continuous Mode ⚠️
 Run the AI **without** user authorisation, 100% automated.
 Continuous mode is not recommended.
 It is potentially dangerous and may cause your AI to run forever or carry out actions you would not usually authorise.
 Use at your own risk.
-1. Run the `main.py` Python script in your terminal:
+1. Run the `autogpt` python module in your terminal:
 ```
-python scripts/main.py --continuous
+python -m autogpt --speak --continuous

 ```
 2. To exit the program, press Ctrl + C